wundergraph/cosmo/aws-lambda-router/README.md

 - [X] GraphQL Mutations
 - [X] Telemetry Flushing after each request
 - [X] Schema Usage Tracking after each request
-- [ ] No support for subscriptions.
+- [ ] Subscription: Not implemented.
 Please [talk to us](https://wundergraph.com/contact/sales) if you need this.

 ## Requirements